westlake-repl/IDvs.MoRec/README.md

 ### Data Download
 The complete news recommendation dataset (MIND) is visible under the `dataset/MIND`, and the dataset with vision (HM and Bili) requires the following actions:

-Download the image file "hm_images.zip" (100,000 images in 3x224x224 size) for Hm dataset from this [link](https://drive.google.com/file/d/1zm0V3th-_ZxAevQM5yt8tkbLHnXGc6lk/view?usp=share_link).
+Download the image file "hm_images.zip" (100,000 images in 3x224x224 size) for HM dataset from this [link](https://drive.google.com/file/d/1zm0V3th-_ZxAevQM5yt8tkbLHnXGc6lk/view?usp=share_link).

 Unzip the downloaded model file `hm_images.zip`, then put the unzipped directory `hm_images` into `dataset/Hm/` for the further processing.